Skip to content

 When I first got into the FIRE movement, it wasn’t because I wanted to brag about early retirement.
 It was because I wanted peace.
 I wanted time.
 I wanted to spend more of my life with my wife and my kids.
 That was the original mission—simple, pure, and real.
 I wanted to be present.
 I wanted the freedom to choose my family over everything else.
 But life changes.
 Life hits you.
 And now my wife is no longer here.
 And when something like that happens, it rewires you.
 It strips away all the fake goals.
 It strips away the noise.
 It forces you to face what matters and what never did.

-The passion to deliver.
-The passion to teach.
+I am running on purpose, the passion to deliver, and the passion to teach.
 The need to help people become financially free so they can pursue their passions while they still have time to live them.
 Not later.
 Not “one day.”
 Not after the kids grow up.
 Not after the job calms down.
 Not after the next raise.
 Now.
 Because life is not guaranteed.
 And if you keep trading all your years for money, you might wake up with a full bank account and an empty life.

 These skills have been embedded in me since I was born.